-‘Teen Mom OG’s Maci Bookout Reveals Son Maverick Suffers From Health Issues
+‘Teen Mom OG’s’ Maci Bookout Reveals Son Maverick Suffers From Health Issues

 According to Maci Bookout, Maverick has a lot of trouble taking his medication and she says she hates seeing him get so “worked up” about it.

 During episodes of Teen Mom OG, Maverick has been seen being quite fussy, as his siblings, especially his older brother, Bentley, attempt to console him.
-It is likely due to his silent reflux issue, which must be incredibly difficult on Maci Bookout and her husband, Taylor.
+It is likely due to his silent reflux issue, which must be incredibly difficult for Maci Bookout and her husband, Taylor.

 The pair, however, don’t seem to let his condition hold their young family back.
 Maci Bookout has been making appearances promoting Teen Mom OG and will likely begin making further appearances in order to help sell her new book.

 Recently, the drama between Maci Bookout and her ex, Ryan Edwards, has been front and center for her storyline on Teen Mom OG.
-The pair are seen constantly fighting over who gets Bentley when, especially when it comes to holidays.
+The pair are seen constantly fighting over who gets Bentley, especially when it comes to holidays.
 Ryan has gotten so frustrated with Maci that he told his fiancé, Mackenzie Standifer, that he sometimes wanted to strangle her.

-Maci Bookout has recently expressed that she and Ryan are doing a lot better when it comes to co-parenting, though, and he has come a long way.
-She says that his fiancé Mackenzie is a huge reason why co-parenting has become easier, mostly because she also has a child from a previous relationship and understand what it means to have to co-ordinate schedules between a pair of parents.
+Maci Bookout has recently expressed that she and Ryan are doing a lot better when it comes to co-parenting, and he has come a long way.
+She says that his fiancé, Mackenzie, is a huge reason why co-parenting has become easier, mostly because she also has a child from a previous relationship and understands what it means to have to co-ordinate schedules between a pair of parents.
 The pair haven’t stated when they will be married, but Maci Bookout has said she would plan Mackenzie’s bachelorette party if she wanted.

 [Featured Image by John Phillips/Getty Images]